prototypicalpro/LambdaWorkspace/README.md

  * `personalsite`: The API used by https://prototypical.pro to count git commits and hours, based on information provided by Github.
  * `classdetector`: An automatic notification service for OSU classes without a waitlist.
  * `template`: A template Serverless project, which the projects above are based on.
+ * `azureplant`: An Azure function which loads data from Azure IoT into a MongoDB, used in conjuntion with my [Azure Sphere Plant Monitor](https://github.com/prototypicalpro/AzureSpherePlantMonitor).